emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
+## EnjoyTown
+### Score: 11/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is good, feels very modern. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site works well and looks good on mobile. ✔️
+1. Custom version of movie-webs player. 🟡

+***
 ## Yampi